 Imperial War Museum has 5 branches in Britain namely- London, North, Duxton, Churchill War Rooms and HMS Belfast.
-The Imperial War Museum houses collections which relate to the war situations faced by Britain.
-The museum also includes those materials and objects of people who suffered as a result of war.
+This Museum houses collections which relate to the war situations faced by Britain.
+The museum also includes those materials and objects of people who suffered as a result of the war.

 The Imperial War Museum was opened to the public in 1920.
 The museum was first located at Crystal Palace and was opened by King George V. The museum displays collections like oral history recordings, films, photographs, documents, etc.

 The museum at present even houses all the crucial military events of the 20th century wherein Britain had participated.
-The collections include military tanks, war planes guns, etc. In 1936 the Imperial War Museum was shifted to Bedlam.
+The collections include military tanks, warplanes guns, etc. In 1936 the Imperial Museum was shifted to Bedlam.
 Bedlam was earlier used as a hospital for the insane.

 Nearest Tube Stations to Imperial War Museum are-